Blog

 Grade 3 is when patients report pain and discomfort, including throbbing, leg swelling and soreness.
 Grade 3 patients used to be eligible for treatment under the NHS, but they are now often only advised to use compression socks.

-Grades 4 - 6 can all usually be considered for treatment by the NHS.
-Treatment offered my be superficial in the form of drugs & dressings with surgical interventions dealing with the underlying cause of vein disease (such as endovenous ablation) reserved for the severest of cases.:
+Grades 4-6 can all usually be considered for treatment by the NHS.
+Treatment offered may be superficial in the form of drugs and dressings, with surgical interventions dealing with the underlying cause of vein disease (such as endovenous ablation) reserved for the severest of cases:

 Grade 4 is when varicose veins develop complications like phlebitis or venous eczema.